nesi/snakemake_workshop/workshop_material/03_create_a_basic_workflow.md

 When you have multiple input and output files:

 - You can "name" you inputs/outputs, they can be called separately in the shell command
-- Remember to use commas between multiple inputs/outputs, t's a common source of error!
+- Remember to use commas between multiple inputs/outputs, it's a common source of error!

 Let's test the workflow!
 First we need to be in the `workflow` directory, where the Snakefile is